ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/backup-restore-etcd-s3/guide.es-es.md

 - Kubernetes version and etcd
 - Cluster config, Kubernetes version and etcd

-In the **Restore Snapshot** popup, click on the restore type you want to do and click on the `Restore`{.action} button.
+In the **Restore Snapshot** popup, click on the restore type you want to do and click the `Restore`{.action} button.

 ![Rancher Restore Snapshot](images/restore-snapshot.png){.thumbnail}

-After clicking on the button, the restore from the snapshot is in progress.
+After clicking the button, the restore from the snapshot is in progress.

 ![Rancher restore progressing](images/restore-in-progress.png){.thumbnail}

 ![Rancher restore in progress](images/restore-in-progress-2.png){.thumbnail}

-The restoration of a cluster can take few minutes.
+The restoration of a cluster can take a few minutes.

 ### Known issues